Martin Lewis recommends using a dehumidifier to dry clothes – these are the models we’d invest in

 Your support makes all the difference.

-As we edge closer into winter, people are continuing to grapple with the cost-of-living crisis.
-Many of us are looking for ways to keep down household bills, whether that’s by using an air fryer or slow cooker instead of a traditional oven, or discovering alternative ways to dry clothes, instead of turning to our tumble dryer.
+As the cost of living crisis lingers on, many of us are looking for ways to keep down household bills, whether that’s by using an air fryer or slow cooker instead of a traditional oven, or discovering alternative ways to dry clothes, instead of turning to our tumble dryer.

-In an episode of The Martin Lewis Podcast last year, the MoneySavingExpert dubbed tumble dryers – which cost up to £1 per hour to run – a “demon appliance” and suggested using a dehumidifier instead.
+In an episode of The Martin Lewis Podcast in 2023, the MoneySavingExpert dubbed tumble dryers – which cost up to £1 per hour to run – a “demon appliance” and suggested using a dehumidifier instead.

 Though, admittedly, an initial investment, these machines extract moisture and dampness from your surroundings and, in turn, potentially halve your laundry-drying times.
 Depending on the model’s extracting power and wattage, a dehumidifier can cost anything from just 10p to 30p an hour to run, making them cheaper to use, compared with a tumble drier.